 Meanwhile: 2.1 billion tonnes this year.
 3.8 billion by 2050.
 A mountain of garbage 13 feet deep across the National Mall, every single day, just from us.

-I drop off my one 40-gallon bag every five weeks and I feel like I’m doing something.
+I drop off my one 44-gallon bag every four to five weeks and I feel like I’m doing something.
 And I am — every bit matters at the margins.
 But I’ve also done the math now, and I can’t unknow it.
 My one bag is a rounding error in an accounting problem that has no current solution.

 Leave a comment